supervisely/developer-portal/app-development/apps-with-gui/video-labeling-tool-app.md

 ![Working with app running locally]()

 ## Step 10.
-Releasing the app and running it in Supervisely
+Releasing the private app and running it in Supervisely
-When we test the application, we can release it and run it in Supervisely.
+When we test the application, we can release it as a 🔒 private app and run it in Supervisely.
 You can find a detailed guide on how to release the app [here](https://developer.supervisely.com/app-development/basics/add-private-app#step-2.-release), but in this tutorial, we'll just use the following command:

 ```bash